Death Eater: Pre-Harry Potter

+The Death Eaters first existed over 11 years before the events of the Harry Potter novels, torturing and murdering Muggles (non-magical people), as well as anyone who opposed them.
+When a deadly curse from Voldemort rebounded off Harry Potter and disembodied the Dark Lord, the Death Eaters largely disbanded and vanished.

 Re-emergence

-Early in Harry Potter and the Goblet of Fire a group of Death Eaters rallied after the Quidditch World Cup.
-They gathered to form a large spectacle and disturbance which spread instant chaos and fear amongst the wizarding community.
-Their appearance alone created hysteria, and their numbers grew while they tortured Muggles and Muggle-borns on site.
-It concluded when the Dark Mark was produced in the sky by Barty Crouch Jr, frightening Death Eaters and Ministry officials alike.
+Early in Harry Potter and the Goblet of Fire, a group of Death Eaters gathers at the Quidditch World Cup, which spreads chaos and fear amongst the wizarding community.
+Voldemort regains his full strength at the end of Goblet of Fire, and summons his followers to him.

-Voldemort, having regained his full strength at the end of Harry Potter and the Goblet of Fire, summoned his followers to him by touching Peter Pettigrew's Dark Mark.
-Except for Severus Snape (who was staying at Hogwarts to "maintain his cover") and those dead, imprisoned, or afraid to return, the majority returned to his service as Voldemort began his second attempt to claim all power.

-Voldemort states at his rebirth, "And here we have six missing Death Eaters...three dead in my service.
-One, too cowardly to return...he will pay.
-One, who I believe has left me forever...he will be killed, of course...and one, who remains my most faithful servant, and who has already reentered my service."

-Based on mentions and later happenings in the books, it can be deduced that the one "too cowardly to return" is Igor Karkaroff.
-The one "who I believe has left me forever" is Severus Snape, who returns two hours later to explain his absence and convince Voldemort that he is a spy for him.
-The "most faithful servant" is Barty Crouch Jr., who has already been in place at Hogwarts working for Voldemort.
-The three dead include Evan Rosier, Wilkes and Regulus Black.

-The Minister for Magic (Cornelius Fudge) deluded himself into believing that Voldemort could not have come back and that it was all a lie cooked up by Dumbledore, who Fudge believed had designs on his political office.
+The Minister for Magic, Cornelius Fudge, deluded himself into believing that Voldemort could not have come back and that it was all a lie cooked up by Dumbledore, who Fudge believed had designs on his political office.
 The Death Eaters use this tactical advantage throughout Harry Potter and the Order of the Phoenix to maintain their secrecy.
 Because of the Ministry's refusal to remove the Dementors from Azkaban, which Dumbledore advised immediately following Voldemort's return, the Death Eaters recruited the Dementors to their cause and made similar progress with the giants; the Dementors' revolt against the Ministry of Magic also allowed the Death Eaters to bolster their ranks with the mass break-out of several imprisoned Death Eaters, including Bellatrix Lestrange.